Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/04-Polyphase-Channelizer/README.md

 * Hardware design is further simplified when the input sampling rate Fs contains a factor of Q=7 matching its output oversampling factor P/Q = 8/7 because the output sampling rate is then an integral number of clock cycles.
 * AI Engine supports clock rates ranging from Fc = 1.0 GHz to 1.3 GHz depending on speed grade.
 It follows SSR = Fs/Fc ranges from 10/1.3 to 20/1.0.

 A suitable clocking strategy can be identified based on these considerations.
 This tutorial targets a nominal Fs = 10 GSPS with SSR = 8 for an AI Engine nominal clock rate of Fc = 1.25 GHz.
-This performance may be met with a "-2M" speed grade device, the specific clock rates chosen as appropriate to satify the Q=7 divisibility requirement.
+This performance may be met with a "-2M" speed grade device, the specific clock rates chosen as appropriate to satisfy the Q=7 divisibility requirement.

 ### Circular Buffer